Techy-Nature/ETHERTALE/README.md

 2. Extract the folder anywhere you please (just please don't rename the img and font files or move the font and image files outside of their folder structure okay? thanks!)

-3. Run index.html in any relatively new internet browser
+3. Run index.html in any internet browser

 4. Make sure **NOT** to use private mode while playing Twine games. *SAVES* will **NOT** work on that mode.
 Also don't erase your cache without first backing up your save externally.